An Action Language for Multi-Agent Domains: Foundations: Preliminaries

 Intuitively, belief formulae are used to describe the beliefs of one agent concerning the state of the world as well as about the beliefs of other agents.
 For example, the formula $\B_1 \B_2 p$ expresses the fact that ``{\em Agent 1 believes that agent 2 believes that $p$ is true},'' while $\B_1 f$ states that ``{\em Agent 1 believes that $f$ is true}.''

 In what follows, we will simply talk about ``formulae'' instead of ``belief formulae,'' whenever there is no risk of confusion.
-The notion of a Kripke structure is defined next. \begin{definition} [Kripke Structure] { A \textit{Kripke structure} is a tuple $\langle S,\pi, \RK_{1},\ldots,\RK_{n} \rangle$, where \begin{itemize} \item $S$ is a set of worlds, \item $\pi: S \mapsto 2^\calf$ is a function that associates an interpretation of $\calf$ to each element of $S$, and \item For $1 \leq i \leq n$, $\RK_{i} \subseteq S \times S$ is a binary relation over $S$. \end{itemize} A \emph{pointed Kripke structure} is a pair $(M,s)$ where $M = \langle S,\pi,\RK_{1},\ldots,\RK_{n} \rangle$ is a Kripke structure and $s \in S$.
-In a pointed Kripke structure $(M,s)$, we refer to $s$ as the \emph{real} (or \emph{actual}) world. } \end{definition} Intuitively, a Kripke structure describes the possible worlds envisioned by the agents---and the presence of multiple worlds identifies uncertainty and presence of different beliefs.
-The relation $(s_1, s_2)\in \RK_i$ denotes that the belief of agent $i$ about the real state of the world is insufficient for her to distinguish between the world described by $s_1$ and the one described by $s_2$.
-The world $s$ in the state $(M,s)$ identifies the world in $M[S]$ that corresponds to the actual world.
+In order to define the semantics of such logic language, we need to introduce the notion of a Kripke structure. \begin{definition} [Kripke Structure] { A \textit{Kripke structure} is a tuple $\langle S,\pi, \RK_{1},\ldots,\RK_{n} \rangle$, where \begin{itemize} \item $S$ is a set of worlds, \item $\pi: S \mapsto 2^\calf$ is a function that associates an interpretation of $\calf$ to each element of $S$, and \item For $1 \leq i \leq n$, $\RK_{i} \subseteq S \times S$ is a binary relation over $S$. \end{itemize} A \emph{pointed Kripke structure} is a pair $(M,s)$ where $M = \langle S,\pi,\RK_{1},\ldots,\RK_{n} \rangle$ is a Kripke structure and $s \in S$.
+In a pointed Kripke structure $(M,s)$, we refer to $s$ as the \emph{real} (or \emph{actual}) world. } \end{definition} For the sake of readability, we use $M[S]$, $M[\pi]$, and $M[i]$ to denote the components $S$, $\pi$, and $\RK_{i}$ of $M$, respectively.
+For $u \in S$, we write $M[\pi](u)$ to denote the interpretation associated to $u$ via $\pi$ and $M[\pi](u)(\varphi)$ to denote the truth value of a fluent formula $\varphi$ with respect to the interpretation $M[\pi](u)$.
+In keeping with the tradition of action languages, we will often refer to $M[\pi](u)$ as the set of fluent literals defined by\footnote{ For simplicity of the presentation, we often omit the negative literals as well. }